 - Cultural press is journalistically independent.
 That is to say, we do not bend our ears to anyone when it comes to our main journalistic task.
 Take a run at morals, membership does not save you from our investigative journalism.

 - Reviews are not for sale.
-If a reviewer comes - solicited or unsolicited - to see your exhibition, or listen, or read your book, it is up to them to decide whether and how to write or speak about what is on offer.
+If a reviewer comes - solicited or unsolicited - to your exhibition, or listen, or read your book, it is up to them to decide whether and how to write or speak about what is on offer.
 We are as fair to members as to non-members

 - Members do have an edge.
 Because Culture Press can only exist thanks to financial contributions from readers, we treat requests and invitations from members with more attention than those from non-members.
 All this within reasonable margins: writing a review or doing and publishing an interview costs us much more than a single membership brings in.

 - Working together is possible!
 While maintaining and respecting independence.
-Do you want guaranteed attention, for example for your festival or a specific part of your programming, and would you like to include the independent sound of Culture Press?
+Do you want guaranteed attention, for example for your festival or a specific part of your programming, and would you also like to include the independent sound of Culture Press?
 That is possible.
 We will then agree on a 'lump sum', in which we fix a certain amount of articles/podcasts, without you having anything to say about the content.
 That remains our responsibility.
 We mark those articles on the site as 'Special', making it clear to readers that the articles were created with help, but without input.